 So here is how you should go about it;

-- Take a hot shower or wash your face in warm water and make sure it is well hydrated.
+• Take a hot shower or wash your face in warm water and ensure it is well hydrated.

-- Firstly shave with the grain and then reapply shaving gel or cream to shave against the grain, only in the areas you find necessary.
+• Please first go to shave with the grain and then reapply shaving gel or cream to shave against the grain, only in the necessary areas.

-- After shaving, keep in mind to apply a good aftershave, which will prevent irritation and cool your face while moisturizing.
+• After shaving, remember to apply a good aftershave, which will prevent irritation and cool your face while moisturizing.

-Your Pre and Post shaving routine is vital in any shaving regime, whether against or with the grain.
-A well-prepared and cared-for skin is much easier to shave and has much less risk of irritation, ingrown hairs, and razor bumps at the end of the day.
+Your Pre- and post-shaving routine is vital in any shaving regime, whether against or with the grain.
+Well-prepared and cared-for skin is much easier to shave and has much less risk of irritation, ingrown hairs, and razor bumps at the end of the day.

-Ensure that you cleanse and moisturize your face properly and use good quality shaving products and a good quality razor that works well for you.
+Ensure that you cleanse and moisturize your face properly, and use high-quality shaving products and a high-quality razor that works well for you.

 Using Shaving Oil

-You may have come across this, but another great breakthrough in shaving against the grain is by using a good quality shaving oil.
-The idea here is not to be scared to use too much but rather lather it on thickly for a smooth and easy glide, which will similarly prevent Nicks and Cuts.
+You may have encountered this, but a good-quality shaving oil is another great breakthrough in shaving against the grain.
+The idea here is not to be scared to use too much but to lather it thickly for a smooth and easy glide, which will similarly prevent Nicks and Cuts.

 Another plus is that the shaving oil gives excellent moisturization to keep your skin smooth and supple.

-Here is a superb video showing how to shave using a shaving oil;
+Here is a superb video showing how to shave using shaving oil;

 Getting a Firm Handle on Shaving

-Make sure your razor is easy to handle and has a comfortable grip.
+Could you ensure your razor is easily handled and has a comfortable grip?

-I have found that a good Dual Head razor is ideal for shaving against the grain, as it is flexible and has a handle that guarantees you maximum control.
+I have found that a good Dual-Head razor is ideal for shaving against the grain.
+It is flexible and has a handle that guarantees maximum control.

 Concluding

-So the final verdict, shaving against the grain gives you a much closer and smoother shave, but if done incorrectly, it can lead to razor bumps, ingrown hairs, and irritation.
+So the final verdict is shaving against the grain gives you a much closer and smoother shave, but if done incorrectly, it can lead to razor bumps, ingrown hairs, and irritation.

-As I have mentioned before, a Dual headed razor is perfect for shaving against the grain.
+As I have mentioned, a Dual-headed razor is perfect for shaving against the grain.

-The Defender Dual-headed razor ideally also features an easy-grip handle, all of which aids in this method of shaving to give you a close shave without irritation.
+The Defender Dual-headed razor also features an easy-grip handle, which aids in this shaving method to give you a close shave without irritation.

-In the end, it is up to your technique; with proper technique, and depending on how your hair grows, you should be able to get a close shave against the grain with no hassles.
+Ultimately, it is up to your technique; with proper technique, and depending on how your hair grows, you should get a close shave against the grain with no hassles.

 Customer Reviews that Shave Against The Grain